thymeleaf/thymeleaf-extras-eclipse-plugin/README.md

 Thymeleaf Eclipse Plugin
 ========================

-A plugin for the Eclipse IDE to add auto-completion support for the Thymeleaf standard dialect processors in the Eclipse Web Tools Platform HTML source editor.
+A plugin for the Eclipse IDE to add content assist features for the Thymeleaf standard dialect processors and expression utility objects, using the Eclipse Web Tools Platform HTML source editor.

  - Current version: 0.3.0-SNAPSHOT
- - Released: ?? ???
-2013
+ - Released: 27 Jan 2013

-Note that this plugin is still _very_ beta, so I welcome any feedback and/or bug reports, either through the Thymeleaf forum (on this thread: http://forum.thymeleaf.org/Thymeleaf-content-assist-plugin-for-Eclipse-td4025498.html), or as issue reports through the GitHub page.
+Note that this plugin is still being developed, so I welcome any feedback and/or bug reports, either through the Thymeleaf forum (on this thread: http://forum.thymeleaf.org/Thymeleaf-content-assist-plugin-for-Eclipse-td4025498.html), or as issue reports through the GitHub page.